MohitGoel92/Classification/README.md

 Previously, we have discussed how Decision Trees tend to overfit, and how pruning may help to reduce variance to a certain degree.
 However, this is often not significant enough for a model to generalise well.
 An improvement would be to use many trees, where we would now combine the predictions of all the trees to reduce variance.

+**Aggregate Results:** Tree vote on or average result for each data point.
+This is called 'Meta Classification'.